yutachung/Predicting_Heart_Disease/README.md

 ### Analysis Phase
 We knew we wanted to use a classification model for the machine learning aspect because we were predicting a discrete outcome: whether a patient has a heart disease or not.
 We tested or data with three different models and noticed that the Logistic Regression model had the highest accuracy score.
 In addition, we thought
-Logistic Regression would be the most viable because of the relatively small size of the dataset and its number of features.
-Lastly, Logistic Regression was chosen over the Support Vector Machine because SVM is more accomodating to outliers, which is not ideal for our purposes.
+Logistic Regression would be more viable than the Deep Learning model because of the relatively small size of the dataset and its number of features.
+Lastly, Logistic Regression was chosen over the Support Vector Machine because SVM is more accommodating to outliers, which is not ideal for our purposes.
 ### Technologies, Languages, Tools, and Algorithms Used
 We used a variety of tools, languages, technologies and algorithms to accomplish our task.
 We used Jupyter Notebook and Pandas to load our dataset into a dataframe in order to look at and clean the data.
 For the machine learning aspect, we used a handful of sklearn modules such as train_test_split, StandardScaler, OneHotEncoder, accuracy_score, LogisticRegression, and SVC.
 In addition, we used Tensorflow.
 Lastly, we used mongoDB for our database and Tableau to create the visualizations.